Melania Trump Wears $1,200 Louboutin Pumps During Solo Trip At Mar-A-Lago

 — Footwear News (@FootwearNews) March 27, 2017

-Melania Trump will be seen this week when she appears as a special guest in Washington, D.C. for the International Women of Courage Awards Ceremony, The Washington Post reports.
+Melania Trump will be seen this week when she appears as a special guest in Washington, D.C., for the International Women of Courage Awards Ceremony, the Washington Post reports.

-The organization started in 2007 and was started in the State Department.
-Spokesman Mark C. toner said in a news release that it honors women “who have contributed to global stability, peace and prosperity, often in the face of incredible adversity.”
+Started in 2007, the organization started in the State Department.
+Spokesman Mark C. Toner said in a news release that it honors women “who have contributed to global stability, peace and prosperity, often in the face of incredible adversity.”

-In other news revolving around Mrs. Trump, she an Barron will move to the White House in June.
+In other news revolving around Mrs. Trump, she and Barron will move to the White House in June.
 Barron has a few months left of school before they’ll make their home in Washington, D.C.
 A school for the first couple’s 11-year-old son has already been picked out, but it hasn’t been revealed which one he’ll attend.

 According to a CNN/ORC poll that was recently published, Melania’s approval rating went up 16 percent since her husband was sworn into office.
 Her approval rating is currently at 52 percent, higher than that of Michelle Obama or Laura Bush when they were at this point in their husbands’ presidencies.

-As Inquisitr reported, Melania Trump risks losing her popularity if she doesn’t enlist the help of a press secretary.
+As the Inquisitr reported, Melania Trump risks losing her popularity if she doesn’t enlist the help of a press secretary.
 Oddly enough, she hasn’t hired someone to help her with her public image.

 “There are so many requests coming into Melania right now and there’s no one there to decide what’s worth doing and what’s worth skipping,” said Kate Anderson Brower, author of First Women: The Grace and Power of America’s Modern First Ladies.
 “It just leaves this big hole which people fill with their own interpretations of her.
 They’re judging whether she’s smiling enough and what she’s wearing.
 But if she had a press secretary, she could do very coordinated interviews with media outlets to shape her image the way she wants to be seen.”